jzelenjak/master-thesis-repository/ueransim/EXPERIMENTS.md

 ./scripts/flood.sh  # Or flood.sh
 ```

-**Step 5.** Wait for some time.
+**Step 5.** Wait for some time (e.g. 5-7 seconds).
+Then start the victim UE again (see Step 2).
-When I was trying to run this experiment, the gNB kept crashing (with the same Segmentation fault).
-If that happens, you can try to first launch the attack, then wait for around 5 seconds, and then try to start the victim UE.
-In this case, assuming the flooding rate is not too low, the victim UE will most likely keep hanging and retrying the registration due to timeouts (at least, this was the case for me).
+Assuming the flooding rate is not too low, the victim UE will most likely keep hanging and retrying the registration due to timeouts (at least, this was the case for me).
+Note that the gNB might be crashing if the flooding rate is too high.

 ## Generating plots